SAP-archive/teched2020-DEV260/exercises/ex10/README.md

     > **Please note**: In case no **Authorizations** folder is available in your exercise package in the _Project Explorer_ view, then do as follows:
     > 1. right-click on your exercise package and select **`New > Other ABAP Repository Objects`** from the context menu.
-    > 2. In the appearing dialog, enter the text *`Authorizations Object`* in the filter field.
+    > 2. In the appearing dialog, enter the text *`Authorizations Field`* in the filter field.
     > 3. Select the appropriate entry and press on *Finish* to continue.

     ![Create Authorization Field](images/auth01.png)